Reviews

 Included Software

 I was pleased with the ample collection of applications bundled in Austrumi Linux.
-Included is the LibreOffice suite version 6.3.2.2.
-Also included is an inventory of packages typically found in Slackware-based distros.
+The LibreOffice suite version 6.3.2.2 is included, as is an inventory of packages typically found in Slackware-based distros.

 I found a list of 14 games, ranging from Solitaire varieties to IceBreaker and Sudoku, very tempting.
 I am not usually a fan of computer games, but this collection drew me in and consumed a few hours.